2bonahill/znn_sdk_rust/AZ.md

 # Total estimation

-- Total implementation: 32 + 16 + 4 + 50 = 100h
+- Total implementation effort: 32 + 16 + 4 + 50 = 100h
 - Testing:  25h

 **=> Total of roughly 125 hours**

-As proposed by the community, a generous hourly rate of $100 will be applied.
+As proposed by the community, a generous hourly rate of $100 can be applied.

 **=> 125h * 100 = $12'500**